ropensci/roweb3/content/blog/2021-07-26-system-calls-r-package/index.md

 ## [1] "jeroen"
 ```

 R will [convert this](https://github.com/wch/r-source/blob/c65ce1f39fa9b831490e384a567c3bcab7b81141/src/library/base/R/unix/system.unix.R#L80-L87) into the shell command that writes output to a temporary file, such as below.
-After the command exists with success, R tries to read the file and return the content.
+After the command exits with success, R tries to read the file and return the content.

 ```
 whoami > /tmp/RtmpnMXhzK/fileef2a84a02fb68 2>&1